hevnsnt/cotcha/README.md

 ```

-*Note 1: This assumes you are using OSX or *nix based operating system.
+   *Note 1: This assumes you are using OSX or \*nix based operating system.
 If you are running Windows, esptool runs fine but you will need python installed.
 There are several windows tools available, and a lot of people reference [this page](http://www.pratikpanda.com/completely-format-erase-esp8266-flash-memory/) as a good walk through, but I have not tested it.*

-*Note 1: Depending on your setup, you may have to provide the serial port to esptool.
+   *Note 2: Depending on your setup, you may have to provide the serial port to esptool.
 That would look like: `./esptool.py --port /dev/tty.wchusbserial1420 erase_flash`  (Assuming that /dev/tty.wchusbserial1420 is your serial port.
 This will be dependant on your system)*

 3. Re-Upload the Firmware and SPIFFS content
 4. High-five yourself for being super awesome